tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

     ![This image shows the result of performing the above step.](./images/connectstring.png " ")

- - Test the connectiong to the database by clicking on connect link in Connect String.
+ - Test the connection to the database by clicking on connect link in Connect String.
 If the entered details are correct, you should see a confirmation popup - ***Connected to database using supplied parameters***

     ![This image shows the result of performing the above step.](./images/connect.png " ")